jano9415/SiemensS7-automated-sorting-system-with-motion-control/README.md

 Global acknowledgment:

-If an error occures in the safety system we use the same "Acknowledge button" to make the saftey PLC operating again.
+If communication error occures in the safety system we need to reintegrate the safety PLC.
+In order to do this we use the same "Acknowledge button" to make the safety PLC operating again.

 ![image](https://github.com/user-attachments/assets/a1acb2d3-7fec-4932-b95d-59225106c647)